+35725368683

 Who can own a yacht to register in Cyprus?

-Citizens of the EU/ European Economic Area (EEA) or a company registered within those and have appointed an authorized representative in Cyprus or have given the management of the yacht to a Cyprus ship management company; or,
+• Citizens of the EU/ European Economic Area (EEA) or a company registered within those and have appointed an authorised representative in Cyprus or have given the management of the yacht to a Cyprus ship management company; or,

-Corporations registered outside the EU/ EEA but controlled by EU citizens and appoint an authorized representative in Cyprus.
+• Corporations registered outside the EU/ EEA but are controlled by EU citizens and have appointed an authorised representative in Cyprus.

 Ownership requirements:

-• Total amount of shares are owned by one or more companies that are established under the laws of Cyprus; or
+• The total amount of shares is owned by one or more companies that are established under the laws of Cyprus; or

-Consult and appoint an authorized representative in Cyprus to determine the application requirements.
-The authorized representative can be:
+If you are not a permanent resident in the Republic, consult and appoint our lawyer as an authorised representative in Cyprus to meet the application requirements.
+The authorised representative can be:

 • a Cypriot citizen;

-• Citizen of other Member State resident in Cyprus;
+• a citizen of other Member States resident in Cyprus;

 • Partnership/ corporation established per Cyprus legislation.
-For this reason, it is common for persons wishing to register a vessel in Cyprus to incorporate a company in Cyprus first (dms.gov.cy).
+For this reason, it is common for persons wishing to register a vessel in Cyprus to incorporate a company in Cyprus first.

 Grounds for rejection